A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

-\paragraph{Data Augmentation and Domain Randomisation.} Two natural ways to make training and testing data more similar is data augmentation \citep{shortenSurveyImageData2019} and domain randomisation \citep{tobinDomainRandomizationTransferring2017,sadeghiCAD2RLRealSingleImage2017,pengSimtoRealTransferRobotic2018}.
+Two natural ways to make training and testing data more similar are data augmentation \shortcite{shortenSurveyImageData2019} and domain randomisation \shortcite{tobinDomainRandomizationTransferring2017,sadeghiCAD2RLRealSingleImage2017,pengSimtoRealTransferRobotic2018}.
 This is especially effective when the variation between the training and testing environments is known, as then a data augmentation or domain randomisation can be used which captures this variation.
 In practice there is only so far this approach can go, as stronger types of variation often cannot be captured by this simple method.

 Data augmentation (DA) can be viewed in two ways.
 First, the augmented data points are seen as additional data to train the model.
-This interpretation is what causes us to classify DA techniques as trying to increase similarity between training and testing data.
+This interpretation is what causes us to classify DA techniques as trying to increase the similarity between training and testing data.
 In the second view, DA can be used to enforce the learning of an invariance, by regularising the model to have the same output (or the same internal representations) for different augmented data points.
-In this view, DA is more with encoding inductive biases, which we cover in \pararef{paragraph:inductivebias}.
+In this view, DA is more with encoding inductive biases, which we cover in \cref{subsubsection:inductivebias}.
 We include all DA work in this section for clarity.